Update (5/25/26)

 Our long-term goal is for these installations to become permanent.
-We want to replace the temporary water barriers with something more durable and to make every painted bumpout a grassy, curbed bumpout.
+If the city agrees, the water barriers will be replaced with bolt down flexi posts, and maybe eventually concrete and grass curb extensions.
 But until then, we need your help to maintain these community spaces!
 If you notice any of these spaces needing attention, please reach out to indyFSTU@gmail.com.

 How can I help?